plausible/docs/docs/stats-api.md

 In addition to properties that are collected automatically, you can also query for [custom properties](/custom-props/introduction).
 To filter or break down by a custom property, use the key `event:props:<custom_prop_name>`.
 [See example](#breakdown-custom-event-by-custom-properties) for how to use it.

-:::note
-Currently clients are limited to filtering or breaking down on just one custom property at a time.
-Custom property filters and breakdowns can't be combined arbitrarily.
-We are aware of this issue and we have plans to fix it, but we rely on our database to support some new features to fix this issue.
+:::info Clients are limited to filtering or breaking down on just one custom property at a time Custom property filters and breakdowns can't be combined arbitrarily.
+We plan to [support this in the future](https://feedback.plausible.io/195)
 :::

 ### Filtering